nylas/nylas-mail/README.md

 Have an idea for a package, or a feature you'd love to see in N1?
-Check out our [public Trello board](https://trello.com/b/hxsqB6vx/n1-open-source-roadmap) to contribute your thoughts and vote on existing ideas.
+Check out our [public Trello board](https://trello.com/b/hxsqB6vx/n1-open-source-roadmap) to contribute your thoughts and vote on existing ideas or see the [existing plugins and themes](http://github.com/nylas/n1-plugins).